 Spring 2021 Physics and Astronomy Course Offerings

-All of the Physics and Astronomy undergraduate classes in Spring 2021 will be entirely remote and in some cases asynchronous.
+With the exception of the PHY 198 section, all other Physics and Astronomy undergraduate classes in Spring 2021 will be entirely remote and in some cases asynchronous.
 We aim to make space for all students interested in our courses.
 In some ways remote instruction makes this easier, by removing constraints from lecture hall sizes and available lab setups.
 If a course you want appears full, please add yourself to the waitlist.
 That tells us there is extra demand, and it lets us communicate with you when new seats are added.
 If you have a nominal conflict with a course and need a PTA number, please contact either the course instructor or Amy Folz, email@example.com.
 Include the exact section you would like and details about the conflicting course.

 We plan to make room for all students who sign up for Physics 7, although not necessarily in their first-choice section.
 We will add more seats once waitlists are available.
 For Physics 7, attendance at quizzes during the first 25 minutes of lecture is mandatory, and Discussion/Laboratory attendance is also required.
 There will be one required midterm during a lecture.
 Contact the course instructor or DL TA if this will be a problem for you, and we will try to find a workable solution.
 We will be careful that the midterms do not conflict with those of ABI 102, ABI 103, or CHE 8B.

 We have added seats which we think will accommodate everyone who wants to take a Physics 9 course this spring.
 If necessary we will add more.
 The Physics 9 lectures will be recorded for asynchronous viewing.
 There will be office hours and problem solving during the lecture time slot.
 Attendance at the lecture time is optional except for an expected 3 midterm exams during the quarter.
 Laboratories will be entirely synchronous.
 The weekly one-hour Discussion section has mandatory attendance.